 A delightful and engaging story and reading.
 This tale is fortunate to have an author who can spin a yarn and also has this amazing voice!
 Can a deep-baritone pull off a twelve year old girl telling her story first person?
 Okay, one spoiler.
 Yes, he certainly can.
 Join Trixie and her family who live on the moon in the not to distant future and learn how she and her rap-loving sidekick overcome a tough situation.
 One more spoiler.
 The whimsical title doesn’t mean excessive silliness.
 It’s a well-grounded story full of character and the author takes the trouble to get the science right (though that’s not the main thing).
 Great job Wulf Moon.
 I’ll look forward to reading more of your stuff.”

-9. A few from Amazon reviews and various posts:
+11. A few Amazon reviews and public forum posts:

 “Wow.
 Your story is amazing, Wulf!
 The hook, intrigue, emotional throttle.
 And that ending!
 No wonder you won.”–A.K.